 Keizan was heavily influenced by women.
 There is much written about how Keizan was influenced by his grandmother who herself practiced with Dogen’s own teacher Myozen and was an early supporter of Dogen.
 Keizan’s mother Ekan also was a fervent practitioner of Buddhism and prayed fervently to Kannon.
 She prayed to Kannon for a baby and at age 37, Keizan was born.

-Even though Dogen wrote the “Raihaitokuzui “on the importance of recognizing women’s equal teaching ability in the Dharma, this teaching was hidden in Eiheiji for centuries, and Dogen was not able to fully bring his writings to fruition or to the real lives of women who wanted to practice Zen.
+Even though Dogen wrote the “Raihaitokuzui “on the importance of recognizing women’s equal teaching ability in the Dharma, this teaching text was hidden in Eiheiji temple for centuries, and Dogen was not able to fully bring this dharma to fruition, or to the real lives of women who wanted to study or teach Zen.
 Women were forbidden into the teaching temples at the time.
-However, as Dogen’s disciple, Keizan was able to later give transmission to the first women Zen dharma heir, Ekyu Daishi, in 1325 A.D.
+However, as Dogen’s disciple, Keizan was able to later give transmission to the first woman Soto Zen dharma heir, Ekyu Daishi, in 1325 A.D.
 He included women and laypeople more fully in practice, training, and ceremonies.
 He actively appointed women as priests.
-It is said that without Keizan’s more open spreading of the Zen practice, Dogen’s monastic practice might have even died out.
+It is said that without Keizan’s more open spreading of the Zen practice, Dogen’s monastic practice might have died out.

 Keizan’s mother continued to be a major influence in spreading Zen, with Keizan’s support as well, and became the abbess of a Soto convent, Jojuji, Ekan was devoted to teaching Buddhism to women and founded the temple Hooji.
 Her order of Soto nuns “had the plum blossom as its symbol, since it is the first to bloom in early spring and its delicate blossoms often meet with snow and cold.
 It is said that the plum blossom teaches us to be gentle even in the harshest conditions.”
 [Zen Women]